Types of Arduino Boards – Quick Comparison on Specification and Features

 Arduino UNO WIFI Rev2

 As the name suggests we can consider it as a UNO with an additional feature.
 Even though it is in the same form factor as Arduino Uno the components and features are entirely different.
 This board is powered by an ATMega4809 MCU and it uses u-blox NINA-W102 for WIFI and Bluetooth communication.
-The NINA SoC with integrated TCO/IP protocol stack makes it easier to access a Wi-Fi network or to act as an access point.
+The NINA SoC with an integrated TCO/IP protocol stack makes it easier to access a Wi-Fi network or to act as an access point.
 The board also has an onboard crypto chip accelerator, ECC608, for enhanced security and an IMU for Inertial measurement.

 Arduino Due